Table of Contents

 A minimum of two meters are installed: an input meter in series with the DSO meter and a photovoltaic production meter.

-Consumption does not need to be directly measured: it is deduced by calculation from the values of the other two meters (Consumption = Production + Draw or - Feed-in).
+Consumption does not need to be directly measured: it is deduced by calculation from the values of the other two meters (Consumption = Production + Import or - Feedback).

 Cloud Gateway Variant with LAN (or 4G) Router